GLP-1 side effects: what is expected, what is serious, what to do

 Absolute and relative contraindications

-Absolute contraindications, present on the labels of all GLP-1 receptor agonists, are personal or family history of medullary thyroid carcinoma, multiple endocrine neoplasia syndrome type 2, and known hypersensitivity to the active ingredient.
-Pregnancy and breastfeeding are also labeled contraindications, covered specifically in pregnancy and GLP-1 and the related condition page at breastfeeding postpartum.
-Type 1 diabetes is not an absolute contraindication but is off-label and carries its own dosing considerations, covered in GLP-1 and type 1 diabetes.
+Type 1 diabetes is not an absolute contraindication, but it is off-label and carries its own dosing considerations, covered in GLP-1 and type 1 diabetes.
 Relative contraindications include prior pancreatitis, symptomatic gallbladder disease, severe gastroparesis at baseline, and end-stage renal disease, the latter covered in dialysis and ESRD dosing.

 When to call the prescriber